 Some graduate programs at the University provide accelerated pathways for exceptional undergraduate students of recognized academic ability and educational maturity.
 To qualify for an accelerated pathway at UBalt, students must have an undergraduate grade point average of at least 3.5, with at least 15 credits earned at UBalt, and be admissible to the graduate program to which they are applying for the accelerated option.
 The undergraduate GPA is calculated using all graded collegiate credits attempted at UBalt and other institutions over the past five years.
 At least 15 credits must be upper-division credits (300 level or above).
 Individual programs may require a certain number of credits to be upper-division credits in the major and for those credits to achieve a certain grade point average.
-Students should apply for the accelerated option prior to beginning the last 30 credits of their bachelor's degree so that if accepted, they may attempt the graduate credits during the last 30 credits, and the grade point average for acceptance will not be calculated until at least 87 credits have been completed.
+Students should apply for the accelerated option prior to beginning the last 30 credits of their bachelor's degree so that if accepted, they may attempt the graduate credits during the last 30 credits of that degree.
+Students may not apply before they have successfully complete at least 75 credits, and the grade point average for acceptance will not be calculated until at least 87 credits have been completed.
 Students interested in an accelerated option should consult with an adviser as soon as possible.